apache/cordova-docs/docs/en/edge/guide/platforms/wp8/upgrading.md

 2. Copy the contents of your `www` directory to the new project, and be sure these items are added to the VS project.

-3. Update your HTML to use the new `cordova.js` file. ( note that there is no longer a version number in the name ).
+3. Update your HTML to use the new `cordova.js` file.
+(Note the lack of a version number in the filename.)

 4. Copy and overwrite any splash screen, or icon images.